Skip to main content

 RUNTrack when production runs are created, updated, or completed

-RUN_STEPReact when a step is signed off, failed, or has a measurement recorded
+RUN_STEPReact when a run step is signed off, failed, or has a measurement recorded

-PARTSync the part catalog into an external ERP
+PARTSync the part library into an external ERP

 PART_INVENTORYMirror inventory state into an MES or warehouse system